Looking for Whole 30 reviews? Here are my findings from my Whole 30, what I learned and what I’m going to do about it.

 8. Friends can help carry the load.

-The beauty of Facebook never ceases to amaze me.
+When I did this, there weren’t too many Whole 30 reviews to check out.
+However, the beauty of Facebook never ceases to amaze me.
 Thanks to some late-night networking, I found a great group of friends and acquaintances to give me support and guidance throughout my 30 days.
-Tsh, Mandi, Tricia, Anne, Sarah, Heidi, Rena, Stacy, and a host of others really helped me get a grip on the experience.
+A host of others doing a Whole 30 at the same time really helped me get a grip on the experience.

 9. I want to learn more.